code-corps/code-corps-ember/README.md

 We highlight everyone who's contributed to [the Code Corps team page](https://www.codecorps.org/team).
 If we've missed you for some reason, please [open an issue in the Ember app](https://github.com/code-corps/code-corps-ember/issues/new)!

-**At the moment, our focus is integration with Stripe**, so if you want to help, that would be the most useful spot.
-Check our [Donations milestone](https://github.com/code-corps/code-corps-ember/milestone/2) to see which parts we need help on.
-Of course, help with other areas is always welcome, so if that sort of thing isn't your cup of tea, feel free to pick anything else.

 ## Installing

 To learn more about getting started with the codebase, [follow this guide.](docs/INSTALLING.md)